jencwong/book_bag_app/README.md

 ## Acknowledgments

-- Thanks to project instructor Leo for guiding with scope, milestones, and APIs.
+- Thanks to project instructor Kenny for guiding with scope, milestones, and APIs.
-- Thans to Brian and Joem for helping along with CSS, jQuery and game logic.
+- Thans to Joem for helping along with debuggin.
-- Hat tip to anyone whose code was used, including GA SEI instructors' notes, w3 schools, jQuery, Stack Overflow.
+- Hat tip to anyone whose code was used, including GA SEI instructors' notes, w3 schools, jQuery, Stack Overflow, MongoDB, Bulma
-- Inspiration is from the Snake and Ladder Game Board.
+- Inspiration is from my daughter's school.